Applying for a Debt Relief Order

 Some debts, such as TV licence arrears or criminal fines, are not covered by a Debt Relief Order.
 You will still need to pay these debts.

-If you decide to work with us, we’ll let you know whether a DRO would suit you as part of your CAP Plan.
-CAP will also arrange to see a copy of your credit report before we apply for your DRO.
+If you decide to work with us, we’ll let you know whether a DRO would be a suitable way of dealing with your debts.
+CAP will also arrange to see a copy of your credit report before you apply for a DRO.

 How long does a Debt Relief Order take to process?

 Once your application is complete and submitted to the Insolvency Service, they should make a decision within 10 working days.
-In Northern Ireland, it could take a few weeks.
+In Northern Ireland, it could take a few weeks, but is often quicker than that.

 How do I apply for a DRO with CAP?